aidanblaser/aidanblaser.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a Ph.D. candidate at Scripps Institution of Oceanography studying physical oceanography.
-I'm especially interested in problems that are easy to state yet difficult to solve as they tend to reveal a rich mathematical structure that is made familiar through its projection to the natural world.
+I'm especially interested in problems that are easy to state yet difficult to solve as they tend to reveal a rich mathematical structure in things that are otherwise familiar.

 My Ph.D. thesis broadly pertains to the dynamics of steep surface gravity waves and tries to answer the following questions:
 1. Why do surface gravity waves transport mass?